-Check out my full review and get an inside look of the first Attack on Titan Colossal Edition below!
+Check out my full review and get an inside look at the first Attack on Titan Colossal Edition below!

 Attack on Titan Colossal Edition vs Normal Volumes – What makes them different from the individual volumes and Attack on Titan manga box sets?

 At the time of writing this post, you can purchase Attack on Titan’s manga in three formats: Individual volumes, box sets, and Colossal Editions.
-As to where each are at in terms of release, the Attack on Titan individual volumes are currently fully released, whereas the Colossal Editions have only released up through Volume 30 so far.
+As to where each is at in terms of release, the Attack on Titan individual volumes are currently fully released, whereas the Colossal Editions have only been released up through Volume 30 so far.

-The benefits to the individual volumes is that you stay up to date with the series as its released and you can collect each individual cover.
-The benefits to the box sets is that you can get the volumes for a cheaper price when you can find them on sale and they come with exclusive items, such as short story books.
+The benefits of the individual volumes are that you stay up to date with the series as it’s released and you can collect each individual cover.
+The benefits to the box sets are that you can get the volumes for a cheaper price when you can find them on sale and they come with exclusive items, such as short story books.

 How many volumes of the Attack on Titan Colossal Editions are there

 At the time of writing this post, 6 Attack on Titan Colossal Editions have released, Attack on Titan Colossal Edition 1 collects volumes 1-5, Attack on Titan Colossal Edition 2 collects volumes 6-10, Attack on Titan Colossal Edition 3 collects volumes 11-15, Attack on Titan Colossal Edition 4 collects volumes 16-20, Attack on Titan Colossal Edition 5 collects volumes 21-25, Attack on Titan Colossal Edition 6 collects volumes 26-30, Attack on Titan Colossal Edition 7 collects volumes 31-34.